 Schedule a consultation today

 Dermamelan at Cutis is a depigmenting treatment that can fade hyperpigmentation and help prevent its recurrence.
-We also have other procedures that can lighten darkened patches, including laser skin rejuvenation, skin resurfacing, IPL treatment, and chemical peels
+We also have other procedures that can lighten darkened patches, including laser skin rejuvenation, skin resurfacing, and chemical peels

 Contact Cutis Medical Laser Clinics in Singapore today and schedule a consultation with our aesthetic doctor to learn more about our treatments and find out which one is right for you.